ballet-mecanique/pianola-docs/source/docs/building-blocks.md

 5. List management features such as a list builder and an Excel exporter.
 6. Assistant features such as an alert that can be triggered for any record in the database.

+The foundation thereby aims to include all features (plus a few bonus extras) that every application needs.

 ## The Building Blocks

+An app is not complete with this foundation, however.

 ## The Config Files